Skip to content

 Run it with sensible defaults

 Using reusable purchase of 20, disposable cost per use of 1, uses per day of 1, days per year of 365, the calculation works out to 1,805.00.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Reusable Purchase, Disposable Cost Per Use, Uses Per Day, Days Per Year, and Reusable Lifespan — do not pull with equal force.
 Two inputs usually tip the answer one way or the other.
-Identify which ones matter most by flipping each value past a round threshold and watching whether the winning option changes.
+Identify which ones matter most by flipping each value past a round threshold and watching whether the option with the lower calculated total changes.

 How the math works